Museum of the City of New York: History

-Proposed move
+Move proposals

 In 2000, the administration of mayor Rudy Giuliani told the museum that it could relocate to the historic Tweed Courthouse near City Hall in Lower Manhattan.
 El Museo del Barrio would then have moved across the street to occupy the current Museum of the City of New York building.
-This decision was overturned by the incoming administration of Michael Bloomberg, which decided to use the Courthouse as the headquarters for the new New York City Department of Education, causing MCNY's then-director Robert R. McDonald to tender his resignation.
-McDonald was replaced in 2002 by Susan Henshaw Jones, who was at the time the president of the National Building Museum in Washington, D.C.
+This decision was overturned by the incoming administration of Michael Bloomberg, which decided to use the Courthouse as the headquarters for the new New York City Department of Education, causing MCNY's then-director Robert R. McDonald to resign; he was replaced in 2002 by Susan Henshaw Jones, who was at the time the president of the National Building Museum in Washington, D.C.

 There was also an attempt to merge the museum with the New-York Historical Society, which did not come to fruition, and the museum was passed over for space at the World Trade Center site.

 Expansion

-The museum's former director, Susan Henshaw Jones, recommitted MCNY to its East Harlem neighborhood by planning an extension to the museum.
+Museum director Susan Henshaw Jones recommitted MCNY to its East Harlem neighborhood by planning an extension to the museum.
 The groundbreaking for this extension, which included renovation of existing gallery space, as well as a new pavilion, took place on August 2, 2006, and it was completed in February 2008 with a ribbon cutting later that same year.

-The pavilion gallery, designed by the Polshek Partnership, is 3000 sqft glass addition, which has two levels for which to display artifacts.
-The original 1932 Georgian Revival building was also restored during this project, as well as additions including a vault for the museum's silver collection, a research room and a room for the handling of artifacts.
-The total costs for the first phase of refurbishments came to $28 million.
+The pavilion gallery, designed by the Polshek Partnership, is 3000 sqft glass addition, which has two levels at which to display artifacts.
+The original 1932 Georgian Revival building was also restored during this project, and additions were made including a vault for the museum's silver collection, a research room and a room for the handling of artifacts.
+The total costs for the first phase of refurbishments came to US$28 million.

 In late 2011, the museum temporarily took over operation of the South Street Seaport Museum which reopened in January 2012.